Positions

 Overview

-• Dr. Duoduo (Dora) Wang is an Assistant Professor in Plant Physiology at the University of New Hampshire.
-She earned her Ph.D. in Plant Biotechnology at the University of Nottingham in 2018, followed by postdoctoral research at the University of Florida and Cornell University, respectively.
-Her research is focused on understanding the physiological, genetic and molecular basis of fruit ripening and plant response to environmental stresses, and developing novel crop genotypes with desirable traits using advanced molecular breeding strategies including CRISPR technologies.
-She currently serves as an Associate Editor for The Journal of Horticultural Science & Biotechnology.
+• Dr. Duoduo (Dora) Wang is an Assistant Professor of Plant Physiology at the University of New Hampshire and an Associate Editor for The Journal of Horticultural Science & Biotechnology.
+She earned her Ph.D. in Plant Biotechnology from the University of Nottingham in 2018, followed by postdoctoral research at the University of Florida and Cornell University.

 • Selected Publications